New owner revealed: Businessman behind Shiprow revolution vows to turn around Aberdeen's Trinity Centre

 He tells us: “We have a number of interested parties that are looking at it right now, for different types of operation.”

-But he won’t be drawn on just what might be in store for the 30,000sq ft space.
+But he won’t be drawn on just what might be in store for the massive multi-storey space.

 How will Shiprow spirit spread to city centre?